↑↑↑ Here is a peek into what we can expect for the 2020 Wine and Dine Half Marathon Weenend Theming! It looks to be wickedly fun.↑↑↑

 Due to some recent life events, I had decieded it was time to start tackling my bucket list.
 Running at Disney was at the top.
 So, for our 20th wedding anniversary, my sweet husband agreed to train with me to run a half marathon at Walt Disney World!
 Oh, and when we went to register, the half was full so we are doing the two course challenge.
 Crazy!

 That’s how we started on this runDisney journey.
 Are you considering registering for a runDisney race?
 Not sure how to get registered or what your race options are?
 What happens once you are registered?
 I am going to walk you step by step through this whole process and get all of your runDisney questons answered.

 Walt Disney World offers 4 run events throughout the year and Disneyland Paris has one (there are rumors of another one being added in Paris) Disney also offer 2 virtual races.

 runDisney events can sell out fast.
 If you are hoping to register for one you should sign up to receive runDisney emails and follow them on social media.
+Or you could follow me on Facebook 🙂 I will let you when race dates are released and registration dates.
 This will keep you up to date on when registration will open for each event.
 Not all of the races sell out as quickly as they used.
 However, some still sell out right away.
 For example, we are running the Wine and Dine two-course challenge because the half marathon was sold out when we went to register.
 Lucky us!